 Chinese Five Spice Powder - This gives it an authentic Chinese flavor.
 Read notes for substitution options.

 Chinese Scallion Pancakes are ready.
-Cut it in wedges and serve hot.
+Cut it into wedges and serve hot.
 I serve them with this dipping sauce or ketchup and they taste delicious.

 It’s a savory and filling breakfast that the entire family can enjoy.
-It can also be served as a side or as a snack accompanying a bowl of soup or salad.
+Chinese pancakes or Cong You Bing can also be served as a side or as a snack accompanying a bowl of soup or salad.

 Other ingredients, such as chopped fennel greens and sesame seeds can also be added with the green onions.

-Add 1-2 tablespoons of sesame oil to the batter to make these green onion pancakes crispier.
+Add 1-2 tablespoons of sesame oil to the batter to make these thin healthy vegan green onion pancakes crispier.

 This authentic spice mix is a mix of Star Anise, Fennel Seeds, Szechuan Peppercorns, Cloves, and Cinnamon.